-CARDIOVASCULAR TRAINING PROGRAM
+CARDIOVASCULAR TRAINING PROGRAM FOR ELITE PLAYERS

-When competing in a 72 hole tournament, walking an average of 5 to 6 miles per day under stressful tournament conditions, it is imperative that you do not get physically or mentally tired.
+Cardiovascular fitness is especially relevant on the professional, elite amateur, college, and junior levels.
+When a player plays in a 72 hole tournament, which can include walking an average of 5 to 6 miles per day under stressful tournament conditions, it is imperative that he or she does not get physically or mentally tired.

+The heart rate of the physically fit elite player tends to remain stabilized because muscles are correctly being oxygenated.
+This flow of oxygen in turns results in providing sufficient energy, stamina and recovery time under more physical and mental conditions.
 Along with increasing physical performance, a higher level of mental concentration is also achieved due to the maintenance of high oxygen flow to the brain.

+HIIT increases VO2 MAX that is considered one of the best indicator of cardiovascular endurance.
+This measurement shows the effects that an exercise is having on the body as well as how the body is efficiently using oxygen for energy.
 VO2max is defined as the maximum amount of oxygen (Milliliters) that a person can use in one minute per kilogram of their body weight.
-This measurement is important because the amount that a person can utilize within 1 minute is an indicator of their over–all fitness level.
+This measurement is essential because the amount that a person can utilize within 1 minute is an indicator of their overall fitness level.

 Example HIIT SESSION: VERSA CLIMBER

-Warm- up: 5 minutes HR at 60 %
+Warm- up 5 minutes HR at 60 %

 15 one-minute intervals